predrag3141/PSLQ/README.md

 ## A Sharper Lower Bound on the Smallest Solution While PSLQ is Running

-But there is a sharper bound than 1/|_H_| on the size of a solution while the algorithm is running.
+There is a sharper bound than 1/|_H_| on the size of a solution while the algorithm is running.
 This bound,

-1/max(H<sub>1,1</sub>,H<sub>2,2</sub>,...H<sub>n-1,n-1</sub>) <= |_m_| for any solution _m_
+1/max(_H<sub>1,1</sub>_, _H<sub>2,2</sub>_, ..., _H<sub>n-1</sub>_) &leq; |_m_| for any solution _m_ of <_x_, _m_> = 0,

 is found on pages 97-99 of [inear Algebra in Situ, CAAM 335, Fall 2016](https://www.cmor-faculty.rice.edu/~cox/lais/bundle.pdf) by Steven J. Cox.
 This is a textbook that covers many topics, including QR decomposition.
 QR decomposition is the same as LQ decomposition, used in PS_LQ_, except every matrix is transposed.
-Because the overall topic is QR decomposition, every matrix in the PSLQ algorithm is transposed, and most are renamed.
+Because the overall topic is QR decomposition, every matrix in the PSLQ algorithm is transposed; and many are renamed.
 In what follows, the argument in "Linear Algebra in Situ" is repeated here, but in the LQ context, using similar names to those in the original PSLQ paper and in the source code, `PSLQ.py`.

+### Notation

 The notation used below follows the original PSLQ paper, except many matrices are indexed by iteration.
 Initial matrices are:
-- _x_ is the input to PSLQ.
+- _x_, the input to PSLQ.
 It is a unit vector of real numbers, none of which is 0.
 - _P_ = _HH<sup>t</sup>_
 - _H<sub>x</sub>_ is the initial value of the _n_ x _n-1_ matrix _H_.